leliwuz/webigeo/docs/Setup.md

 ### Dependencies
 * Windows
-* Qt 6.9.2 with
+* Qt 6.10.0 with
-  * Sources
   * Qt Shader Tools (otherwise Qt configure fails)
   * MSVC2022 pre-built binaries
 * Python
 * Microsoft Visual C++ Compiler 17.6 (aka.
-MSVC2022) (comes with Visual Studio 2022)
+MSVC2022, comes with Visual Studio 2022)
 * To exactly follow along with build instructions you need `ninja` and `cmake` in your PATH

 > [!IMPORTANT]
 > Dawn does not compile with MinGW!
 GCC might be possible, but is not tested (hence the Windows Requirement).
 If compiling on Linux is necessary it is also required to change the way we link to the precompiled Dawn libraries inside of `cmake/alp_target_add_dawn.cmake`.

 ### Building Dawn
-Dawn is the webgpu-implementation used in chromium, which is the open-source-engine for Google Chrome.
-Compiling dawn ourselves allows us to deploy weBIGeo natively such that we don't have to work in the browser sandbox during development.
-Building Dawn will take some time and memory as we need Debug and Release-Builds.
+[Dawn](https://dawn.googlesource.com/dawn/) is the webGPU implementation used in Chromium, which is the open-source engine powering Google Chrome.
+Compiling Dawn ourselves allows us to deploy weBIGeo natively such that we don't have to work in the browser sandbox during development.
+Building Dawn will take some time and memory as we need Debug and Release builds.

-> [!NOTE]
-> We choose the dawn version of branch `chromium/6600`, because it is the newest as of writing this.
-It is well aligned with the emscripten version in use as well as provides important fixes and API changes.
-All of those versions are subject to change, especially since the webgpu-standard is not finalized!

 1. We need the compiler env variables, so choose either (or do manually :P)